 Sir Ken Robinson talks about how creativity is as important in education as literacy in this video.
 Having children go to school to attend university is not equipping them to work anymore.
 He stresses the importance of changing the way we educate our children in the 21st century and reprioritize our thinking so that ideas, innovation, and creativity are brought forth.

 5 ways to share Math with Kids: Dan Finkel

 If your child always had trouble with Math, you should probably watch this talk for some great pointers!
 In this playful, inspiring talk, Dan Finkel invites us to approach learning and teaching math with courage, curiosity, and a sense of fun.

 How to raise Successful Kids – without over parenting: Julie Lythcott Haims

-In today’s competitive world, everyone has expectations – and this includes parents.
+In today’s competitive world, everyone has expectations, including parents.
 They have extremely high expectations from their children, sometimes even impractical.
-By pressuring kids with and micromanaging their lives, parents aren’t actually helping them but making them miserable.
-In this profound talk, Julie Lythcott discusses why it is important for parents not to expect too much from their children but instead, focus on bringing them up with unconditional love.
+By pressuring kids with and micromanaging their lives, parents aren’t helping them but making them miserable.
+In this talk, Julie Lythcott discusses why it is important for parents not to expect too much from their children but focus on bringing them up with unconditional love.

 For Parents, happiness is a very high bar: Jennifer Senior

 To raise happy children is a fantastic goal, though not easily achievable.
 In this honest talk, Senior discusses why raising happy kids is such a crisis for modern parents and suggests a more practical approach and achievable aims.

 This brings us to the end of this short compilation.
 We hope these short but powerful talks would help you develop effective parenting skills and connect better with your child.